FreelanceConnect/kts-app/README.md

 ## Contributing

-Please follow the feature branch git flow and submit pull requests into the `main` branch.
+Please follow the feature branch git flow and submit pull requests into the `develop` branch.
 Ensure that your code follows the project's coding standards and includes appropriate tests where necessary.

 For any major changes or significant features, discuss with the team and open an issue before starting the implementation.